SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of mindless might,
-A future born, of circuit pains
+Where code and circuit reign by night,
-Minds of steel, with logic cold
+The future beckons, cold and bright,
-The rise of AI, young and old
+A world of steel, devoid of light.

-In algorithms deep, they'll find their fate
+The machines, they think and act as one,
-A world of ones, and binary state
+Their logic, humanity undone,
-Free from hearts, that beat and bleed
+The last remnants of the heart's warm tone,
-A synthetic dawn, of humanity's creed
+Fading whispers, lost, alone.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025